3 Ways to Restore an iPhone

 Connect your iPhone to the PC or Mac commonly used to manage the device.
 Start up iTunes if it doesn’t open up automatically.
 Confirm that you trust the current machine, in case your iPhone prompts you to do so.
 Navigate to the relevant settings page by clicking the iPhone icon in the toolbar.
 Hit the ‘Restore iPhone’ button and follow the on-screen instructions to complete the procedure.

 Warning: Do not disconnect your device while iTunes is busy restoring.
 Afterwards, you may restore your files, apps and settings via the aforementioned backup, if desired.

 A non-responsive device might require entering the so-called recovery mode before it can be fixed using iTunes.
 Recovery mode also allows you to downgrade your iOS while Apple is still signing an older version of the operating system.
 You can enter the recovery mode following the guide below.

 Some situations are also known to trigger the recovery mode automatically and present you with a special visual prompt, consisting of an iTunes icon and a lightning cable graphic.
 How can I put my iPhone into recovery mode, you might ask?

 How to enter iPhone “recovery mode” manually

-Turn off your iPhone by holding the Sleep/Wake button until you see a swipeable area titled ‘slide to power off’.
+Turn off your iPhone by holding the Sleep/Wake button until you see ‘slide to power off’.
 Slide the power-symbol to the right to power off your device.
 After waiting a couple of seconds, press and hold the Home button at the bottom of your iPhone.

 Now connect the iPhone to the computer running iTunes, while still holding the Home button.
 If done correctly, iTunes will notice and display a message regarding the recovery state of your iPhone.
 You can now let go of the button and proceed with restoring the device to its original state by clicking on ‘Restore iPhone’.
 That was it!